-5It should be pointed out that the group of $M{f,k}$ APs on sub-channel k can be deemed to a subset of generalized APG \mathcal{G}f on the entire sub-channels.
+&lt;sup>5It should be pointed out that the group of $M{f,k}$ APs on sub-channel k can be deemed to a subset of generalized APG $\mathcal{G}f$ on the entire sub-channels.

-SIC decoding [26, 27].
-To be precise, for the received signal from AP m, user n on sub-channel k first decodes the message from AP j in generalized APG \mathcal{G}f , for j < m, and then removes this message from its received signals, in the order of $j = 1, 2, \dots, m-1$.
+Note that the received signals with lower CNRs from the APs in a generalized APG are allocated higher powers and can be recovered by treating the received signals with lower powers as the interference in the SIC decoding [30, 31].
+To be precise, for the received signal from AP m, user n on sub-channel k first decodes the message from AP j in generalized APG $\mathcal{G}f$ , for j < m, and then removes this message from its received signals, in the order of $j = 1, 2, \dots, m-1$ .
 Through the sequential decoding, the signals from AP j can be treated as the interference, for j > m.
-As a result, the received signal-to-interference-plusnoise ratio (SINR) at user n on sub-channel k served by AP m in generalized APG \mathcal{G}f by performing the SIC is given by:
+As a result, the received signal-to-interference-plusnoise ratio (SINR) at user n on sub-channel k served by AP m in generalized APG $\mathcal{G}f$ by performing the SIC is given by: